 Now before we get into the details of this product I want to spend some time on the sizing requirements for dehumidifiers.
 If you feel you already know what size you need then feel free to skip this section.
 This particular dehumidifier from Colzer comes in the one-hundred and forty pint size.
 That means it can remove up to one-hundred and forty pints of water from the room it is in over a twenty-four hour period.
 This size is one of the LARGEST dehumidifiers out there today.
 It is rated to work in rooms up to six-thousand square feet.
 Think about that size for a moment folks.
 Six-thousand square feet is more then twice the size of the average house.

 In my opinion a lot of folks are not going to need a dehumidifier this large.
 If it was me and I was looking for a product for my home I would go with either the seventy or the thirty pint models from Colzer.
 Colzer is a great brand and you still get the same quality you would with this one-hundred and forty pint model.
-My review on the thirty and seventy pint model can be found by clicking here.
+We also did a review on the thirty and seventy pint model.

 All that being said, there is a consideration that will have to be factored before you buy.
 How damp or wet is the room you are looking to treat?
 The answer to this question will help you in deciding what size unit you need.
 Let’s say for example you have a thirty-three hundred square foot commercial space you are trying to dehumidify.
 If this area is just a little damp and there is no standing water then you can probably get away with purchasing the seventy pint model.
 However, if this same room has areas of standing water and can be rated as ‘very wet’ then you may in fact need this one-hundred and forty pint model.